 Yarra enjoys a relatively high degree of both private and public transport accessibility; it is traversed by numerous major freeways, arterial roads, train lines, tram and bus routes.
 Yarra is intersected or bordered by a number of major road corridors, including Punt Road/Hoddle Street, Eastern Freeway, Heidelberg Road, Nicholson Street and CityLink.
 These corridors play an important cross-city traffic role, however in some instances they are barriers to mobility and integration between areas within the municipality.
 Bike and pedestrian routes add to this rich transport network and extend across Yarra.

 The key shaper of Yarra’s retail precincts has been the tram network.
 This will continue to be the strongest influence from a transport perspective on retail development.
 In particular, the five major retail strips Brunswick Street, Smith Street, Victoria Street, Bridge Road and Swan Street have benefited from this infrastructure.
-Compared to Hoddle and Johnston Streets, Yarra’s main streets with tram line have a more fine-grained urban structure, less intrusive traffic and better performing retail.
+Compared to Hoddle and Johnston Streets, Yarra’s main streets with tram line have a more fine-grained urban structure, less intrusive traffic and better performing retail precincts.

 A number of major railway stations serve the north and south of the municipality.
 Stations at Richmond, East Richmond and Burnley are located in established retail strips and present opportunities for consolidation and densification of commercial, retail and residential land uses.
 Stations at Victoria Park, Collingwood and North Richmond all serve the Hoddle Street precinct.
 This precinct also presents opportunities for intensification of land uses that would benefit from proximity to existing fixed rail services.
 Intensification around this transport assets is consistent with the directions of Plan Melbourne.